Aptivi/NitrocidKS/README.md

 ## |-----+--> _Announcement_ <--+-----|

-Due to time constraints, and the volume of work that we have, the development progress of 0.0.9 and the future versions will slow down until the end of June.
+Due to time constraints, and the volume of work that we have, the development progress of the future versions will slow down until the end of June.
 Meanwhile, please stay tuned for more updates and progress on [our blog](https://eofla.wordpress.com).
 You can also make pull requests and issues, but we don't look at them more frequently.

 ## |-----+--> _Notices_ <--+-----|

-- If you are going to use Chinese/Japanese/Korean language in their translated forms, use `SimSun` or other appropriate font.
+- If you are going to use Chinese/Japanese/Korean languages in their translated forms, use `SimSun` or other appropriate font.

-- If you are going to use Hindi/Bengali/Punjabi language in their translated forms, use `Unifont` or other appropriate font.
+- If you are going to use Hindi/Bengali/Punjabi languages in their translated forms, use `Unifont` or other appropriate font.

+- If you are going to use Czech/Slovak languages, use `Unifont`, `SimSun`, or other appropriate font.

 ## |-----+--> _Virus Warning_ <--+-----|